Dagonite/python-projects/README.md

 [Sudoku Solver](https://github.com/Dagonite/python-projects/tree/main/Sudoku%20Solver)
 ---
 A program that solves any given Sudoku puzzle by using a backtracking algorithm and then prints out the solution.
+Currently, working on a playable GUI.

 [Worksheets](https://github.com/Dagonite/python-projects/tree/main/Worksheets)
 ---